vaginessa/dns-wiki/TCP-security.md

 <code>Prefix Documentation</code> - This starts with 2001:0DB8::.
 It's a /32 range that has been reserved for use in documentation and illustrative examples.

 <code>Global Multicast</code> - This starts with FF0E::.
-It's a /8 range reserved for global multicast's.
+It's a /8 range reserved for global multicasts.
 The _E_ (scope) in FF0E distinguishes global multicast from other types of multicast addresses.

 <code>Global Unicast</code> - This starts with 2000::.
 It's a /3 range.
 ISPs normally get /32 assigned to them out of these ranges and they in turn out /48, /56 and /64 sub-ranges to their customers.
 These addresses are globally routable.